Toxnix/BanSystem/README.md

 4. Optionally, customize individual messages in the `messages.yml` configuration file.
 5. If needed, adjust the ban duration settings for different groups in the `settings.yml`.

+## Coming Soon
+- A warn System
+- If you are muted, commands that you don't able to use
+- General history command to show all mutes, bans, and warns
+- Ban, mute, and warn bypass
+- Add H2 and MongoDB Database support

 ## In Planning
+- Spigot support
+- Webpanel
 - AI for the mute system